 Qasem Soleimani, head of Iran's elite military force, killed in Baghdad air strike

-Qasem Soleimani, the head of Iran's elite Quds military Force, was killed Thursday night in an airstrike in Baghdad.
-The U.S. Defense Department said late Thursday that the "decisive defensive action to protect U.S. personnel" was ordered by President Trump.
+Qasem Soleimani, the head of Iran's elite Quds military Force, was killed Thursday night in an airstrike in Baghdad, the U.S. Defense Department confirmed late Thursday.

-"General Soleimani was actively developing plans to attack American diplomats and service members in Iraq and throughout the region," the department said in a statement.
-The U.S. Defense Department blamed Soleimani and the Quds Force for the embassy attack, as well as the attack on December 27 that killed an American defense contractor.
+In a statement, the agency said President Trump ordered the "decisive defensive action to protect U.S. personnel," and said "Soleimani was actively developing plans to attack American diplomats and service members in Iraq and throughout the region."

+The Defense Department blamed Soleimani for deaths of hundreds of Americans and said he was behind recent attacks on coalition bases in Iraq, including one on December 27 that killed an American defense contractor.

-"This strike was aimed at deterring future Iranian attack plans," the statement added.
+"This strike was aimed at deterring future Iranian attack plans," said the statement.

 A former U.S. intelligence official described Soleimani as "most experienced guerrilla fighter operating globally," running operations in Lebanon, Yemen, Syria, Afghanistan and Iraq.
 The official described his death as "devastating," and said the "very disruptive" death would likely cause a power struggle in Iran.